 Jay has spent nearly two decades at the legal forefront of Silicon Valley's ascent in the global economy.

-As trade secret challenges more commonly involve cross-border and multinational concerns, Jay has used California statutes and measures to provide a legal advantage to clients.
+As trade secret challenges more commonly involve cross-border and multinational concerns, Jay has used federal and California statutes and measures to provide a legal advantage to clients.
 His previous experience in large national firms and in-house at an e-commerce company informs his use of targeted and cost-efficient approaches to resolve lawsuits.
-Jay invests in strategic options early, staffs matters leanly, and advises on post-litigation practices and procedures.

 Jay has a successful track record in compelling arbitration in employment litigation, part of his creation of a streamlined, accurate, and effective path to settle lawsuits, as he did in TIBCO Software Inc. v.
 RapidMiner, Inc., et al. and Yuhui Chen v.
 Zining Wu, et al.